 In 2010, Landesa launched the Security for Girls Through Land Project (Girls Project), which aims to improve girls’ social and economic status, and thereby reduce their many vulnerabilities in the short and long-term.
 By increasing girls’ and communities’ understanding of girls’ land-related rights and helping girls to use land to create assets and demonstrate their value, girls can gain some control over their futures and are more likely to enjoy secure land rights as adults.

-The project is being implemented in partnership with West Bengal’s Department of Women and Child Development (WCD), which, along with several other states, is piloting the Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (SABLA).
-SABLA is a new, government-funded program that has a goal of empowering adolescent girls by providing them with life and vocational skills and improving their health and nutritional status.
+The project was implemented in partnership with West Bengal’s Department of Women and Child Development (WCD), which, along with several other states, is piloting the Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (SABLA).
+SABLA is a government-funded program that has a goal of empowering adolescent girls by providing them with life and vocational skills and improving their health and nutritional status.

 Landesa has added a curriculum on land rights, asset creation, and land-based livelihoods for adolescent girls to the SABLA curriculum.
 The project’s main components are: